 This lesson is under construction.
 Learn from it at your own risk.
 If you have any feedback, please fill out our General Feedback Survey.

-Application isolation is the separation of one program or application stack from others.
-The oldest way to do this is to run your application on a separate computer, but that gets very expensive very quickly.
+Application isolation is the separation of one program or application stack from the rest of the running processes.
+The oldest way to do this is to simply run your application on a separate computer, but that gets very expensive very quickly.

 Here is a demonstration showing the processes inside of a VM versus a host OS

 [vm] # ps aux USER PID %CPU %MEM VSZ RSS TTY STAT START TIME COMMAND root 1 0.0 0.6 110564 3164 ?
 Ss 2015 11:17 /lib/systemd/systemd --system --deserialize 15 root 2 0.0 0.0 0 0 ?
 S 2015 0:00 [kthreadd] root 3 0.0 0.0 0 0 ?
 S 2015 3:55 [ksoftirqd/0] root 5 0.0 0.0 0 0 ?
 S< 2015 0:00 [kworker/0:0H] [...
 120+ more lines ...]

 [host] # ps aux USER PID %CPU %MEM VSZ RSS TTY STAT START TIME COMMAND root 1 0.0 0.1 200328 5208 ?
 Ss Aug25 0:44 /sbin/init root 2 0.0 0.0 0 0 ?
 S Aug25 0:00 [kthreadd] root 3 0.0 0.0 0 0 ?
 S Aug25 0:05 [ksoftirqd/0] root 5 0.0 0.0 0 0 ?
 S< Aug25 0:00 [kworker/0:0H] [...
 240+ more lines ...]